-How can churches and communities offer more appropriate and effective responses to sexual violence in its many different forms?
-The "When Did We See You Naked?" project examines the opportunities and challenges to faith-based responses to sexual violence, and how biblical and theological resources can guide and support these with particular emphasis on how churches might address victim blaming and secondary victimisation.
+This project aims to use these questions as a means to consider the opportunities and challenges to faith-based responses to sexual violence, and how biblical and theological resources can guide and support these with particular emphasis on how churches might more effectively and compassionately address victim blaming and stigmatisation.

 "When Did We See You Naked?" workshops explore Mark 15.16-24 and other texts to address the stripping and forced naked exposure of Jesus prior to and during crucifixion.
 It uses facilitated contextual bible studies and discussion to investigate why the sexualised element of this humiliation is rarely named or seen as important and how acknowledgement of these texts might contribute to better church responses to sexual violence.

 These workshops are available for churches and communities to explore the connections between Jesus' last days as depicted in scripture and sexualised violence.
 In the UK and US, the workshops are facilitated by Jayme at a minimal cost should your community wish to explore this topic further.
 Please contact her using the form below for more information.

 David Tombs, Inaugural Professorial Lecture, University of Otago, Dunedin, New Zealand (2015)

 Tuesday 16 January 2018.
 Shiloh Lecture.
 Jayme Reaves and David Tombs, '#MeToo Jesus: Why Naming Jesus as a Victim of Sexual Abuse Matters', Sheffield Institute for Interdisciplinary Biblical Studies, University of Sheffield, United Kingdom.